kevllino/WanWiki/Wanwallet-2.0-Cross-chain-transactions.md

 **Notes:**

-With 2.0 release, Wanwallet now supports cross-chain transactions with Ethereum.
+With 2.0 release, Wanwallet now supports **cross-chain transactions with Ethereum**.

 Previous versions of Wanwallet still work as usual after release of Wanwallet 2.0, but new features like cross-chain transactions require Wanwallet 2.0 or later.